A nescessary update

 The history of photography, as has been noted by its many historians, is quite well documented.
+And there is a lot about it that has been published, right from the beginning.
 There are issues, however.

 One is that some of the most known important primary documents were considered destroyed or lost —and no doubt, many were.
 Histories were written and declarations were made based on what was available to the historian or what the historian chose to use or exclude.
 Some of these documents were found decades later.
-Other sources, never known to have existed, were found anywhere from a few years to over 140 years later.
+Other sources, never known to have existed, were found over 140 years later.

 There are issues of selective cherry-picking of sources, often to plant national flags of honor.
 There were communication issues.
 There are translation problems.
 But most damaging are the attempts to identify and validate individuals and their accomplishments—anecdotally alleged or documented—to satisfy our strange need to establish firsts, as in, who discovered/invented “photography.”

-There are many forms of historical fallacy, but the most damaging—especially in this present pursuit— is the one known simply as the historian’s fallacy, as well as the modern scourge of presentism.
-(Feel free to select and look up defintions of those two terms.
-For further reading I highly recommend Historians' Fallacies: Toward a Logic of Historical Thought, a classic work by David Hackett Fischer).
+There are many forms of historical fallacy, but the most damaging—especially in this present pursuit— is a trilogy of fallacies: the historical fallacy; the historian’s fallacy; and the scourge of presentism.
+Throw in deficiencies of descriptive lexicography and we have quite an uphill struggle before us.
+I will address these problems as they come up but if you are interested in getting a headstart learning about these and a host of other fallacies of historiography, I highly recommend Historians' Fallacies: Toward a Logic of Historical Thought, a classic work by David Hackett Fischer.

+Written histories are more than a chronology.
+They are narratives about past events.
 Let me be very clear about what I am doing in this suite of core posts.
 I am not writing a new history.
 I am not rewriting existing history.
-As stated in a previous post, I am not attempting to establish who did what first because doing so creates a myriad of problems, cannot be definitively settled, and doesn’t matter.
-I am surveying a huge number of sources, not to establish absolute, irrefutable truths that can be precisely attributed to specific individuals, times, or places (but I am debunking a few); but developing an argument leading to a legal definition of photography.
+As stated in a previous post, my goal is not to establish who did what first because doing so creates a myriad of problems, cannot be definitively settled, and doesn’t matter.
+I am surveying a huge number of sources, not to establish absolute, irrefutable truths that can be precisely attributed to specific individuals, times, or places, but to develop a historically-based argument leading to a legal definition of photography.

 Some additional comments and observations based on my reading of recently produced online content:

-Many in this new AI culture have and continue to delude themselves into thinking they have a handle on this AI image-generative technology.
-They are oblivious of the challenges that were imagined and achieved in centuries past by people who spent years deliberating and experimenting to achieve the rudiments of what your iPhone now does in milliseconds, or that what AI generates in a few seconds is based on billions of data points that took millions of people billions of man-hours to produce that were then systematically stolen by scraping to “teach” LLMs how to emulate something it neither knows nor can duplicate.
+Many in this new AI culture continue to delude themselves into thinking they have a handle on this AI image-generative technology.
+They are oblivious to the challenges that were imagined and achieved in centuries past by people who spent years deliberating and experimenting to achieve the rudiments of what your iPhone now does in milliseconds, or what AI generates in a few seconds based on billions of tokens that took millions of people billions of man-hours to produce that were then systematically stolen by scraping to “teach” LLMs how to emulate something it neither knows nor can duplicate.

-One of the latest methods self-proclaimed “experts” in this “art” have concocted is to teach others equally clueless (possibly for money), their “secrets” of how to produce “photo-realistic” images by using “photography-based prompts” as a sure-fire method to get spectacular results with the same aesthetics as photography—a subject they know nothing about —bypassing the years of knowledge and practice required to become skilled in the actual endeavor.
+One of the latest methods self-proclaimed “experts” in this “art” have concocted is to teach others equally clueless—possibly for money—their “secrets” of how to produce “photo-realistic” images by using “photography-based prompts.”
+This technique is said to be a sure-fire method to get spectacular results with the same aesthetics as photography—a subject they know nothing about —bypassing the years of knowledge and practice required to become skilled in the actual endeavor.

 I see posts full of images they and AI have created that they think are so realistic and astounding.
-They obviously haven’t taken a look at them!
+Obviously, they haven’t taken a look at them!
 There are so many problems I can spot instantly: the wrong number and anatomy of fingers; insects with three antennae; perspectives that are just wrong, and the list goes on.
-Their use of so-called photography-based prompts is laughable because 1) they know next to nothing about photography, 2) AI knows nothing at all, and 3) it shows in the results.
+Their use of so-called photography-based prompts is laughable because 1) they know next to nothing about photography, 2) AI “knows” nothing at all, and 3) it shows in the results.
 These poor deluded souls think all the crap they create is oh-so-wonderful that they think equally ignorant individuals are willing to pay for it!
-The blind leading the blind.
-And so many of them should know better.
+I suppose many of them will.1